 In order to achieve a strong network of citizen journalists in several remote regions of Pakistan, the PakVoices project will focus on:

-- Promoting investigative journalism, by building capacity and setting up Community Media Centres.
-These centrers are to be managed by the community, to enhance digital and media literacy, promote women's participation in media and strengthen the network of journalists in remote regions of Pakistan.
+- Promoting citizen journalism, by building capacity and setting up Community Media Centres.
+These centres are to be managed by the community, to enhance digital and media literacy, promote women's participation in media and strengthen the network of journalists in remote regions of Pakistan.

 - Develop an online presence through the PakVoices website and their social media channels (Twitter, Facebook).
 By increasing their online presence, they will also increase the reach of the stories they share and the potential social impact if and when they are picked up by national media, calling authorities to action.